Massive Bitcoin selling spree causes cryptocurrency traffic jam

 - Check out our list of the best mining GPUs available

-The crash also affected all manner of different altcoins, such as Ether and Dogecoin, both of which smashed previous price records in recent days.
+The crash also affected all manner of different altcoins, such as Ether and Dogecoin, both of which recently broke previous price records.

 Although the cause is not crystal clear, some have speculated that a rumored crackdown on crypto laundering among major US financial institutions could have sent cryptocurrencies into a spiral.